shaddockh/AtomicPlayground/README.md

 * **space_shooter_es6_blueprint** - A conversion of the space shooter example to es6 transpiled by BabelJs and modified to use the blueprint system for entities.
 * **space_shooter_blueprint** - Same as the es6 version with the es6 syntax converted to es5 syntax so that there is no need for a transpiler.
 * **rot_tests** - A collection of different scenarios using the ROguelike Toolkit (http://ondras.github.io/rot.js/hp/) with the Atomic Engine (very much WIP!)
+* **atomic-blueprintlib** - The blueprint system broken out into it's own module to be able to be re-used.
+Once this becomes more finalized it will be broken out into it's own repo.
+For now, it's just going to be used by AtomicPlayground examples.